 It is highly recommended that you purchase renters insurance.
 Almost all of the major insurance companies offer renters insurance, which costs as little as $10 per month.
 If you are living in an apartment building and the person who lives above you floods your apartment, your landlord is not responsible for replacing your possessions.

 The website, lionslease.com, provides detailed information about renting in State College and resources for getting help.

 Most international students who enter on an F-1 or J-1 visa can work only on campus.
 F-1 students may work on campus up to twenty (20) hours per week.
 Working off campus without first getting permission from USCIS can jeopardize your current and future visa status.
 International students sometimes think that doing things like driving for Uber is not work.
 It is!
-If there are any questions, talk to your global programming advisor to stay on the right side of the law.
+If there are any questions, talk to an advisor in International Student and Scholar Advising to stay on the right side of the law.